 Located in the bottom of the main base are the leveling and tie down screws.
 If care is taken, the main base can be leveled extremely accurately.
 Start by placing the jacking pads under the jacking screws.
 Adjust the jacking screws so the lowest point of the main base is at least 1/4" off the jacking pad.
 Make sure all the jacking screws are touching their jacking pads.
 Use a precision machinist's level, and check the base at several points to get an idea where the high and low spots are, adjust evenly where necessary.
-Start with the back way surface.
-With your precision level, level the back way in the lengthwise direction to .0005" per foot.
+Start with the back linear rail.
+With your precision level, level the back linear rail in the lengthwise direction to .0005" per foot.
 Take the readings approximately mid way between the jacking points.

-Use a precision metal support to span the distance between the front and rear parallels.
+Use a precision metal support to span the distance between the front and rear linear rails.
 (Support must be parallel within .0005" in its length).
 Take readings over every jacking bolt and level within .0005" over the length of the base.
 Be sure to use the jacking points down the middle of the main base.

-Recheck the way surfaces for level.
+Recheck the linear rails for level.
 Now check the machine table.
 Using the front jacking screws level the table within .0005" in both directions.

 Be sure that all jacking bolts have approximately equal weight on them.
-As you go leveling the base snug the tie down bolts to help hold the main base in place.
+As you level the base, snug the anchor bolts to help hold the main base in place.
 Recheck all areas of the main base for level.